 How Do We Do That?

 Our program is strictly focused on learning about our world and the beautiful city of Vancouver BC!
 This is not a daycare, not a preschool, not a play date; it is a total nature learning experience!
 With our 2/12 adult to child ratio, each child will get the attention and support they need to stay safe, learn and have fun!
 The learning opportunities flow like rivers to the sea and brings us all together!

 We don’t have a permanent ‘home base’ other than the map you see here. (general locations)

 We have parks that we meet in but we’re not defined by those perimeters.
 We are in constant motion throughout the city.
 Some days we get on the bus, some weeks we meet at the sky train Station and other days, we stick close to our favorite park and simply play.

 We pre plan selected locations around the city in advance which will be emailed to each child’s family in a monthly email.
 The parents will drop off and pick up their children at these locations within Vancouver from False Creek to 49th Ave, Fraser St. to UBC.
 Generally, we will stay in one location for 2 weeks at a time.
 When we do change locations, we always send an email out the Sunday before as a friendly reminder.
-The class is just over 3 hours long in the morning.
+The class is 3 hours long in the morning.

 We have been developing friendships with a few different non-profits and community members and work with them at times.